OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/CompareFiles/CompareFiles.md

 ## Command Editor ##

 The following dialog is used to edit the command and illustrates the command syntax.
+If both input files exist and the `C:\Program Files\KDiff3\kdiff3.exe` program exists, the ***View Diff*** button will be enabled to display a visual difference.
+The KDiff3 software is one option for a visual difference program.
+In the future, a `DiffProgram` property will be used with GeoProcessor configuration file (future feature).

 **<p style="text-align: center;">
 ![CompareFiles](CompareFiles.png)